sven765/externaleditor.sh/README.md

 check string.
 If it does not, or the original window does not exist anymore, a short and informative popup message is displayed.

+Only pure text is copied and pasted, i.e. formatting is lost.
+Therefore, it might not be a good idea to use this script for formatted Text (like e.g. HTML).

 I started writing this script because the [External Editor plugin for thunderbird](https://github.com/exteditor/exteditor/) no longer worked with newer versions of thunderbird.